RichardAGoldstein/HaROLD/README.md

 This program performs haplotype reconstruction on longitudinal deep sequencing samples, by analysing co-varying variants in a probabilistic framework.

+Program description and documentation available at:

+R. A. Goldstein, A. U. Tamuri, S. Roy, J. Breuer, 2018, Haplotype assignment of virus NGS data using co-variation of variant frequencies, _bioRxiv_ [doi: 10.1101/444877](https://www.biorxiv.org/content/early/2018/10/17/444877).

 ## Installation

 HaROLD requires Java 8 (or newer).
 Download pre-built binaries from [releases](https://github.com/RichardAGoldstein/HaROLD/releases).